Rs 97,000 Fine Imposed On Profiteers In Faisalabad - UrduPoint

 Rs 97,000 Fine Imposed On Profiteers In Faisalabad

-The price control magistrates imposed Rs 97,000 fine on profiteers over violation of the price control act in various parts of the district on Tuesday.
+The price control magistrates imposed Rs 91,000 fine on 79 profiteers over violation of the Price Control Act here on Wednesday

-FAISALABAD, (UrduPoint / Pakistan Point News - 2nd May, 2023 ) :The price control magistrates imposed Rs 97,000 fine on profiteers over violation of the price control act in various parts of the district on Tuesday.
+FAISALABAD, (UrduPoint / Pakistan Point News - 3rd May, 2023 ) :The price control magistrates imposed Rs 91,000 fine on 79 profiteers over violation of the Price Control Act here on Wednesday.

-A spokesperson for district administration said that price monitoring teams held 799 inspections and checked various merchant stores and found 83 retailers involved in overcharging and profiteering.
-The teams imposed fine on the spot.
+A spokesperson for district administration said that the monitoring teams held 695 inspections in various markets and bazaars, checked vendors/ merchant stores and found 79 involved in overcharging from consumers.